akgulebubekir/BurnShaders/README.md

 # Burn Shader For Unity

-> A Unity shader that shades material as they like burning with specified pattern.
+> A Unity shader that shades material as it like burning with specified pattern.

 ### Customizable Features
 * Burn color